Jordan Jarrett-Bryan is a former Paralympic GB wheelchair basketball player and sports reporter, Channel 4 News

 But, having been a professional athlete before, I was fully aware of what it felt like to be fit and why it was important.
 So, I went back to that mindset and decided that I had to stop this and take control.

 Not playing basketball daily anymore meant the only way this was going to happen was to find something that I enjoyed doing.
 I chose to dance.
-I took up Kizomba and loved it.
+I took up Kizomba (a tango-like dance from Angola) and loved it.
 I also started playing badminton.

 Between these two, I’d found something that I really loved doing and got fit as a consequence.
 My advice to all is to find the thing that you really enjoy doing.
 Something that doesn’t feel like a chore, something you can’t wait to do, and that will be the best way to get or stay fit and active.